fabric-testbed/MeasurementFramework/instrumentize/elk/fabric-rack/README.md

 ## 1.2. `.vault_key_beats` file

-`.vault_key_beats` file contains ansible vault secret to decrypt `group_vars/all/settings.yml` file.
+`.vault_key_beats` file contains ansible vault secret to decrypt the variable `mfkfk_password` in `group_vars/all/settings.yml` file.
 You can find password on the `Software Systems` on `1Password`.
 Create the `.vault_key_beats` file anywhere but make it sure give the correct path when you run ansible-playbook later.

 # 2. Deploy Beats